-No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals raiget stairs or embedded in risers and focussed downwards, where practicable) Streetlights to only be used where necessary (e.g. in high traffic areas such as road junctions) and pole heights should be as low as possible.
-Bollard lighting used instead of light poles/ masts, where practicable.
-Pole height should be capped at 3 m The existing vegetation between the Project Area boundary and adjacent bushland, dunes, and beaches to be maintained and enhanced where feasible be undertaken prior to nesting season.
-Additional audits to be scheduled as necessary (e.g. following major weather events or major changes in Project facilities or buildings) and the EPBC compliance report The Illumination Plan will be implemented for the life of the Project γφριοναίο No unshielded wall mounted bulkhead lighting to be used on buildings, including balconies Project lights to be directed away from turtle nesting beaches.
-Lights required to be directed towards the nesting beaches should be placed so that buildings provide shielding Mobile light sources not to be oriented towards nesting habitat or seaward and the height of these kept to a minimum.
-If this is not possible, these lights will be shielded to prevent light spill
+1

+No. Management Ma anagement Actions Monitoring Indicators, Methods and Monitoring Timing and Reporting Applicable

+Target Locations Frequency Approvals

+stairs or embedded in risers and be undertaken prior to and the EPBC

+focussed downwards, where nesting season. compliance report

+practicable) Additional audits to be The Illumination Plan

+scheduled as will be implemented

+• Streetlights to only be used where necessary (e.g. for the life of the

+necessary (e.g. in high traffic areas following major weather Project

+such as road junctions) and pole events or major ,

+heights should be as low as possible. changes in Project

+Bollard lighting used instead of light facilities or buildings)

+poles/ masts, where practicable.
+Pole radinace of bandings)

+height should be capped at 3 m

+• The existing vegetation between the

+Project Area boundary and adjacent

+bushland, dunes, and beaches to be

+maintained and enhanced where

+feasible

+• No unshielded wall mounted bulkhead

+lighting to be used on buildings,

+including balconies

+Project lights to be directed away from

+ľ turtle nesting beaches.
+Lights required

+to be directed towards the nesting

+beaches should be placed so that

+buildings provide shielding

+Sandings provide sinciding

+• Mobile light sources not to be oriented

+towards nesting habitat or seaward

+and the height of these kept to a

+minimum.
+If this is not possible, these

+lights will be shielded to prevent light

+spill

-No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals Targot Shielding of all lights to achieve an upward waste light output ratio (ULR) of 0%.
-Shielding can be achieved by recessing the light fitting into roof structures, eaves or building ceilings, and by using the light housing which prevents horizontal light above a 45-degree angle Locations roquonoy Population Glass (windows/ doors) of buildings to have opaque (block-out) blinds/ curtains/ shutters fitted Building and vessel window blinds will be shut during hours between sunset and sunrise Lighting to be confined to essential purposes only.
+No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals Shielding of all lights to achieve an upward waste light output ratio (ULR) of 0%.
+Shielding can be achieved by recessing the light fitting into roof structures, eaves or building ceilings, and by using the light housing which prevents horizontal light above a 45-degree angle Glass (windows/ doors) of buildings to have opaque (block-out) blinds/ curtains/ shutters fitted Building and vessel window blinds will be shut during hours between sunset and sunrise Lighting to be confined to essential purposes only.
 Decorative lighting (e.g. upward facing lights to illuminate building facades or gardens) not to be used All service and laydown areas to be illuminated only when required and lights will be shielded to prevent light spill.
 Mast lighting to be mounted at a maximum height of 3 m Maintain a dark zone between turtle nesting beach and Project infrastructure Limit number of beach access areas or construct beach access such that